Crunch-io/crunch-kata/README.md

 The deliverable should contain the following:

-1. An AngularJS directive that displays the variable catalog following its hierarchical order.
+1. A component that displays the variable catalog following its hierarchical order.
 It should be easy to tell the group to which a variable belongs, i.e.

     ![HVL](hvl.png)